Mark Teekman

 Marked as helpful2 - On smaller screens (phone for example) the attribution footer lays over your card because you've used

-- @Haico-PaulussenSubmitted almost 3 years ago
+- @Haico-PaulussenSubmitted about 3 years ago

 I'm very proud of my work.
 But I want to learn how I can do things better.
 Especially using CSS Grid.
 So if you have any comments or improvements I really want to know so I can keep on learning and getting better!

-@markteekmanPosted almost 3 years agoHey Haico,
+@markteekmanPosted about 3 years agoHey Haico,

 Great solution using Grid!
 I like how you’ve implemented a couple of the shorthand’s and things like min-content, nice use case!